TZstatsADS/Spring2019-Proj2-grp2/README.md

 >
 > Good visualizations do not just look cool.
 They should be easy to understand and give the correct impression about data.

+## To do (2/20 Wednesday)
+- Main target: Get data and do data cleaning
+- Fei Zheng:
+- Tianchen Wang:
+- Yiwei Li:
+- HyunBin Yoo: